Guyasuta

 Guyasuta /ˌɡaɪəˈsuːtə/ (c.
 1725-c.
-1794; Kayahsotaˀ, "he stands up to the cross" or "he sets up the cross") was an important Native American leader of the Seneca people in the second half of the eighteenth century, playing a central role in the diplomacy and warfare of that era.
+1794; Gayáhso꞉dö’, "standing crosses", or Kayahsotaˀ, "he stands up to the cross" or "he sets up the cross") was an important Native American leader of the Seneca people in the second half of the eighteenth century, playing a central role in the diplomacy and warfare of that era.
 Although he became friends with George Washington in 1753, he sided with the French against Britain during the French and Indian War and fought against the British in Pontiac's War.
 He later supported the British during the American Revolutionary War.
 In his final years, he engaged in peacemaking to end the Northwest Indian War.

 Early life and family

-Born in a Mingo community in upstate New York, probably on the Genesee River, he and his family migrated along the Allegheny River and after 1725 they settled in Logstown, a mostly-Iroquois village in Pennsylvania.
+Born in a Mingo community in upstate New York, probably on the Genesee River, he and his family migrated along the Allegheny River and after 1725 they settled in Logstown, a mostly-Haudenosaunee village in Pennsylvania.
 Guyasuta was a maternal uncle to Cornplanter and Handsome Lake.
 He was distantly related to Governor Blacksnake and Red Jacket.

 Guyasuta married twice and had six sons, of whom very little is known.
 He is reported to have sent one of his sons to Philadelphia "to learn English, to be an interpreter."
 In August 1762 the boy was returned to his family.